coadler/RandomVideo/README.md

 # RandomVideo
-Soon to be master video list for a random link generator
+Redirects you to a random video.